arafato/alicloud-core-concepts-book/manuscript/governance.md

 - Modify root user details on the *Security Settings* administration page at [https://account-intl.console.aliyun.com](https://account-intl.console.aliyun.com)
 - Delete the Alibaba Cloud account which is accessible via *Security Settings* administration page
 - Initial activation of cloud services: most services are deactivated by default and need to be explicitly activated by the root user.
 This action is irreversible, meaning an activated service can never be deactivated again.
+- Real-name verification of your account which is needed for creating any kind of resources in Mainland China regions which have a public IP and/or a public domain name.

 Most other things (such as whitelisting port 25 for an ECS instance, Reverse DNS entry for ECS) are usually requested by opening an according support ticket which is not restricted to the root user, though.